 The library was first built on projects like three.js, ARToolKit 5, emscripten and Chromium.
 It was, and still is, a pure web solution, based on standards.
 So it works on any phone with WebGL and WebRTC.
 And, as an added bonus it is open-source and completely free.

 The beauty of AR.js is that it makes AR accessible without the need to install any applications and obtainable without having to buy specific and expensive devices.
-Everybody already has an AR enabled device in their pockets: their own phones.
+Everybody already has an AR-enabled device in their pockets: their own phones (for more on AR, see our feature on what's next for augmented reality.)

 How the code works